devrdias/react-native-form4u/README.md

 # BACKLOG

+- [ x ] remove styled-component from Input from native-base, onChange and onChangeText were not been called
-- [ ] refactor to use styled components
+- [ x ] refactor to use styled components
 - [ ] Implement other field types
 - [ ] Tests